-While the College has invested significant resources in developing its own programs, it is not possible for an institution of Dickinson’s size to operate and maintain programs that meet the needs of every student.
-So, the College has developed a select number of strategic partnerships with some of the oldest and most respected study abroad provider organizations (e.g., DIS and CIEE) and designated these opportunities as "Partner Programs."
+While the college has invested significant resources in developing its own programs, it’s not possible for an institution of Dickinson’s size to operate and maintain programs that meet the needs of every student.
+So the college has developed a select number of strategic partnerships with some of the oldest and most respected study-abroad provider organizations to give students additional variety.

 Non-Dickinson programs are available to the relatively few Dickinson students who find that their academic goals cannot be achieved on a Dickinson or partner program.
 Approximately 7% of Dickinson’s education abroad participants pursue and are approved to participate in non-Dickinson program options.